 I also invite you to contact me through this website -- I'd love to hear from you!

-I am a writer, rabbi, yoga instructor, meditation teacher, and spiritual guide born and raised in Milwaukee, Wisconsin and residing now in Reston, Virginia with my wife, Sara, and our two children.
+I am a writer, rabbi, meditation teacher, yoga instructor, and spiritual guide born and raised in Milwaukee, Wisconsin and residing now in Baltimore, Maryland with my wife, Sara, and our two children.

 I’ve authored two books—Ambition Addiction: How to Go Slow, Give Thanks, and Discover Joy Within and Spiritual Cross-Training: Searching through Silence, Stretch, and Song, both published by Grand Harbor Press in 2016.
 I travel throughout the United States offering book talks, lectures, and workshops on the topics of Spiritual Cross-Training and Ambition Addiction.